Gunman captured after shootout outside US Embassy in Lebanon

-BEIRUT — (AP) — A gunman was shot and captured by Lebanese soldiers after a shootout outside the U.S. Embassy outside Beirut on Wednesday morning, the military said.
+AUKAR, Lebanon — (AP) — A gunman who attacked the U.S. embassy near Beirut was shot and captured by Lebanese soldiers after a Wednesday morning shootout that injured an embassy security guard, the military and embassy officials said.

-The attack took place as tensions continued to simmer in the tiny Mediterranean country, where months of fighting between Hezbollah militants and Israeli troops has displaced thousands along the border, following years of political deadlock and economic hardship.
+The attack took place as tensions simmered in the tiny Mediterranean country, where months of fighting between Hezbollah militants and Israeli troops has displaced thousands along the border, following years of political deadlock and economic hardship.

-The Lebanese military in a statement said that soldiers shot an assailant, who they only described as a Syrian national.
-The gunman was wounded and taken to a hospital.
+Local media reported that there was a gunfight involving at least one attacker and lasting almost half an hour.

+Joe Abdo, who works at a gas station near the compound said he heard “around 15 to 20 rounds of gunfire” while working that morning.
+“We ran here to see what’s happening and suddenly, the army blocked us from going up,” he told The Associated Press.

 A statement from Lebanese caretaker Prime Minister Najib Mikati’s office said that he was informed following meetings with the defense minister and army commander that the situation was now stable and that serious investigations are underway.